paul-caron/EpicCanvas/README.md

 The parameters:
 * cubemap: The cubemap to modify
 * face: The cubemap face to modify
+* width: Width of the cubemap face
+* height: Height of the cubemap face
 * rendering function: The function to render stuff onto the cubemap face
 * ... all the rendering function parameters.